axel-biehler/flex-market/README.md

 **Flutter SVG (flutter_svg):** This package provides SVG rendering support, allowing the application to use scalable vector graphics for icons and other graphical elements.

 **Provider (provider):** A popular state management solution in Flutter used to efficiently manage the state of the application.
 It helps in making the app more reactive and managing data flow.

+**Camera (camera):** Provides access to the device's cameras, enabling photo and video capturing within the app.

+**Image Picker (image_picker):** Allows users to pick images from their device gallery or take new pictures with the camera.

+**Nested (nested):** Facilitates building more complex and nested widget trees, enhancing the organizational structure of the UI components.
+In our case it is used to implement the MultiProvider.

 These libraries and frameworks are chosen for their reliability, wide community support, and ability to make the development process more efficient and effective.